 But, the wonderful thing about this recipe is there is no wait.
 You just need to have two cups of fed starter on hand.
 It doesn’t even have to be room temperature.
-You can pull your glass bowl of starter out of the fridge, and as long as there is at least two cups of starter, you are good to go!
+You can pull your glass bowl of starter out of the fridge, and as long as there are at least two cups of starter, you are good to go!

-Now, this is of course assuming that you fed your starter and allowed it to ferment a little before you put it away last time.
-If you just stirred the flour and water in, and popped it into the fridge straightaway, it will need a little fermenting time.
+Now, this is, of course, assuming that you fed your starter and allowed it to ferment a little before you put it away last time.
+If you just stirred the flour and water in and popped it into the fridge straight away, it will need a little fermenting time.

-And if this is all a bunch of jibberish, make sure to visit my post on all the benefits, how to, and why do (just made that up) of sourdough, in this post.
+And if this is all a bunch of jibberish, make sure to visit my post on all the benefits, how-to, and why do (just made that up) of sourdough, in this post.

 These pancakes are by the far the sourdough recipe we make the most in the farmhouse.
 They are delicious, fast, easy and healthy.